plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

 ### resetWetComponents Function

-This function is mainly used by the `WetContainer` component and typically would not be called directly, but is begin made available should there be a need.
+This function is mainly used by the `WetContainer` component and typically would not be called directly, but is being made available should there be a need.

 This function triggers a re-initialization of all instances of WET components with the specified name(s) currently on the page.
 NOTE: WET components should not be confused with React components, WET components are identified by the CSS class used to mark HTML elements they should apply to (e.g. "wb-frmvld")